oyaron/NGSF/readme.md

 `"object_to_fit"` : the name or path of the object to analyze, thie should be located within the superfit folder.

 `"z_start"`,`"z_end"`,`"z_int"`: redshift values over which to look for the fit, begining, end and the size of the of intervals in between.
-In the case of a specific redshift value the user should just make "z_num" into 1 and "z_start" into the desired z value.
+In the case of a specific redshift value the user should just make "z_int" equal to 0 and "z_start" into the desired z value.

 `"temp_gal_tr"`, `"temp_sn_tr"`: template library folders over which to look in order to find the fit.
 It is recommended that the user uses the full library as is.